tigerabrodi/all-my-notes/GUIDE_FOR_BECOMING_DEV.md

 ## Practice on text files (.txt)

+Now that you have VS Code and also know some Git & Github, you're gonna put that into practice.
+Start off by editing text files in VS Code, committing and eventually pushing them up to Github.
+The goal isn't to write any code yet, the goal here is to get you familiar with the coding tools first, so you don't get overwhelmed trying to learn both coding and the tools at the same time.

+## Important note

+When you're building projects over the next phases, make sure to always create a Github repository and commit your stuff, even from the very beginning!

+A resource on writing good commits: [How to Write Good Commit Messages: A Practical Git Guide](https://www.freecodecamp.org/news/writing-good-commit-messages-a-practical-guide/).

 # Basic HTML & CSS (1 month) 1.5

+Learn the basics of HTML and CSS.
+You should do a few tutorials, try to timebox all of them for maximum two weeks, then spend two weeks building stuff.
+It is important that you spend more time building stuff during each phase of this guidance than doing tutorials.
+You need some knowledge to get going, but cheerish the struggle, it is when you actually learn and grow, struggling means you're on the right path!

+I'd recommend starting off by learning HTML first separately, then you can learn CSS.
+Learning both at the same time can be difficult.

+Resources to learn HTML: [HTML Tutorial for Beginners: HTML Crash Course](https://www.youtube.com/watch?v=qz0aGYrrlhU), [HTML Crash Course For Absolute Beginners](https://www.youtube.com/watch?v=UB1O30fR-EE) and [HTML Full Course - Build a Website Tutorial](https://www.youtube.com/watch?v=pQN-pnXPaVg).

+Resources to learn HTML and CSS: [HTML and CSS Tutorial for 2021 - COMPLETE Crash Course!](https://www.youtube.com/watch?v=D-h8L5hgW-w), [CSS Tutorial - Zero to Hero (Complete Course)](https://www.youtube.com/watch?v=1Rs2ND1ryYc), [Build a Responsive Website | HTML, CSS Grid, Flexbox & More](https://www.youtube.com/watch?v=p0bGHP-PXD4) and [HTML & CSS Project Tutorial - Build a Recipes Website](https://www.youtube.com/watch?v=-8LTPIJBGwQ).

 # Intermediate/Advanced HTML & CSS (2 months) 3.5